 1 – EDUCATE yourself on learning to breastfeed

-- Find yourself a lactation consultant that way if you have questions or problems along the way, you can have a trained individual who can help you overcome these struggles!
+- Find yourself a lactation consultant or lactation counselor that way if you have questions or problems along the way, you can have a trained individual who can help you overcome these struggles!

 2 – Understand the different breastfeeding positions.

-Did you know there are over TEN breastfeeding positions you can use to nurse your baby?!
+Did you know there are over TEN breastfeeding positions you can use to nurse your new baby?
+With all the different ways out there to position your baby while nursing, I wanted to break down 2 of my favorites!

 The cradle hold is when you’re seated in an upright position, typically using a breastfeeding pillow to help support baby, while your baby is positioned facing you, with their head towards the crease of your supporting arm’s elbow.